Come and See: Legacy

+Modern retrospectives

 Come and See appears on many lists of films considered the best.
-In 2008, Come and See was placed at number 60 on Empire magazine's "The 500 Greatest Movies of All Time" in 2008.
+In 2008, Come and See was placed at number 60 on Empire magazine's "The 500 Greatest Movies of All Time".
 It also made Channel 4's list of 50 Films to See Before You Die and was ranked number 24 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
 Phil de Semlyen of Empire has described the work as "Elim [sic] Klimov’s seriously influential, deeply unsettling Belarusian opus.
 No film – not Apocalypse Now, not Full Metal Jacket – spells out the dehumanizing impact of conflict more vividly, or ferociously ...
 An impressionist masterpiece and possibly the worst date movie ever."
 It ranked 154 among critics, and 30 among directors, in the 2012 Sight & Sound polls of the greatest films ever made, while it ranked 104 among critics, and 41 among directors, in the 2022 Sight & Sound polls.
 The film is generally considered one of the greatest anti-war movies ever made, and one with the most historically accurate depictions of the crimes on the Eastern Front.

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 90%, based on 58 reviews, and an average rating of 8.60/10.
-The website's critics consensus reads, "As effectively anti-war as movies can be, Come and See is a harrowing odyssey through the worst that humanity is capable of, directed with bravura intensity by Elem Klimov."

 Klimov did not make any more films after Come and See, leading some critics to speculate as to why.
 In 2001, Klimov said, "I lost interest in making films ...
 Everything that was possible I felt I had already done."